- Start date: September

 Scottish and non-UK EU postgraduate students

-Graduates from the MSc Entrepreneurship, Innovation& Technology are expected to find employment in a variety of exciting roles.
+Graduates will be well suited to find employment in a variety of exciting roles.
 This may involve:

 - establishing a startup